pdorrell/bracketup/README.md

 ]
 ```

-Here is some explanation of what is going on in that example:
+Here is some explanation of what is going on in this example:

 * `correspondence` is a function name which is mapped at the top-level to the Javascript **Correspondence**
 constructor which constructs the top-level object, which has a **createDom** method which will generate